-When Law Office Of Phillips, Worthington and Allen P.A. represents a person who is injured in an accident, one of the first things we do is investigate all possible insurance coverage that is applicable.
-There are two categories of auto insurance — first party coverage and third party coverage.
+When Law Office Of Phillips & Allen P.A. represents a person who is injured in an accident, one of the first things we do is investigate all possible insurance coverage that is applicable.
+There are two categories of auto insurance — first party coverage and third-party coverage.
 First party coverage covers you and your property (such as medical expenses, damage to your vehicle and the insurance company’s duty to defend you in the event that you are sued as the result of your operation of a vehicle, etc.).
-Third party coverage is for your responsibility to pay for injury caused to other people (and vice versa), whether in your vehicle, or another vehicle involved in the accident.
+Third-party coverage is for your responsibility to pay for injury caused to other people (and vice versa), whether in your vehicle, or another vehicle involved in the accident.
 The coverage (and its exclusions) is set forth in your insurance policy.
 In exchange for the payment of a premium, the insurance company promises to provide compensation in the event of certain occurrences.
-Though a full recitation of insurance coverage and laws would occupy several large text volumes, the following is brief synopsis of the most typical coverage and issues.
+Though a full recitation of insurance coverage and laws would occupy several large text volumes, the following is a brief synopsis of the most typical coverage and issues.
 Among the various types of insurance coverage which may apply are the following:

 As stated, this type of insurance is required by law.
 Md.
 Transp.
 Code § 17-103.
 The liability portion of an insurance policy is specifically for defending and settling any claims or paying any judgments rendered against the insured in an automobile negligence claim.
 If you are injured by the negligence of a defendant, we will make a claim under the bodily injury liability coverage of the negligent defendant’s insurance policy.
 Liability coverage is not health insurance, and it is not designed to pay for your medical bills as they are incurred.
 It is designed for a one time settlement or payment for all of your damages.
 Liability insurance minimums required by law in Maryland are:

 $20,000 for bodily injury or death of one person in any one accident.